-"dull bluish-green, gray," 1670s, from Latin glaucus "bright, sparkling, gleaming," also "bluish-green," of uncertain origin, from Greek glaukos, a word used in Homer of the sea as "gleaming, silvery" (apparently without a color connotation); used by later writers with a sense of "greenish" (of olive leaves) and "blue, gray" (of eyes).
+"dull bluish-green, gray," 1670s, from Latin glaucus "bright, sparkling, gleaming," also "bluish-green," from Greek glaukos, a word used in Homer of the sea as "gleaming, silvery" (apparently without a color connotation); used by later writers with a sense of "greenish" (of olive leaves) and "blue, gray" (of eyes).
 Homer's glauk-opis Athene probably originally was a "bright-eyed," not a "gray-eyed" goddess.
 Greek for "owl" was glaux from its bright, staring eyes.
 Middle English had glauk "bluish-green, gray" (early 15c.).

 Web design and development by MaoningTech.